creativescala/cats-effect-tutorial/docs/src/pages/README.md

 # Cats Effect Tutorial

+## What

 This is a self-guided tutorial to [Cats Effect][ce].
 It's a combination of text (which you're reading now) and code that you have to complete.

+## How

+If you were to ask a Shakespearean character to describe this tutorial, they would probably say something poetic but pithy, like “Tis brief, my lord”.
+It is designed to be used in a group, and our goal is to provide only enough material to start exploration and discussion.
+We refer you to other resources for in-depth explanations:

+- [Essential Effects][ee], the most comprehensive resource on everything Cats Effect;
+- [the Typelevel documentation][ce], which is a bit patchy but nonetheless has some useful material; and
+- [Functional Programming Strategies][fps], covers background concepts like monads and interpreters but doesn't directly address Cats Effect.

 You should clone [this repository][repo] to your computer.
 In `code/src/main/scala/` there are various code challenges you will work with.
 The text will tell you when to tackle each challenge.

-If you were to ask a Shakespearean character to describe this tutorial, they would probably say something like 'Tis brief, my lord'.
-The goal is to provide only enough material to get you going, and to link out to other resources for in-depth discussion.
-We particularly recommend the following:

-- [Essential Effects][ee], the most comprehensive resource on everything Cats Effect;
-- [the Typelevel documentation][ce], which is a bit patchy but nonetheless has some useful material; and
-- [Functional Programming Strategies][fps], covers background concepts like monads and interpreters but doesn't directly address Cats Effect.

 [ee]: https://essentialeffects.dev/